ksell8/spotify-playlist-management-tools/README.md

 A couple of python scripts that makes having too many playlists more manageable.

 Functionality currently includes being able to search your playlists by artist.
-Searching by song is the next to be supported with more to follow.
+Searching for playlist and returning average track information is next up for development.

 NOTE: This search is of all playlists you publically follow/own!